 · Anytime that FMCSA violations are allowed or encouraged by the trucking company.

 As stated on the FMCSA website, the U.S. founded this administration to reduce crashes, injuries, and fatalities involving both buses and large trucks.
 Ultimately, this is the administration responsible for developing policies to ensure that their purpose is fulfilled, and it requires the cooperation of trucking companies to do so.
-If a trucking company is negligent and doesn’t take proper action when FMCSA violations occur with their drivers, the safety of those that they share the road with is put at risk and this can ultimately lead to a truck accident.
+If a trucking company is negligent and doesn’t take proper action when FMCSA violations occur with their drivers, the safety of those that they share the road with is put at risk and this can ultimately lead to a truck accident and the need for a truck accident attorney.

 · Not responsibly hiring their trucking drivers, thus creating a higher risk.